MerosCrypto/Meros/docs/RPC/Current/Consensus.md

 ### `getSendDifficulty`

 `getSendDifficulty` replies with a Send Difficulty.
-It takes in zero arguments and the result is a string of the current difficulty.
+It takes in zero arguments and the result is an int of the current difficulty.

 ### `getDataDifficulty`

 `getDataDifficulty` replies with a Data Difficulty.
-It takes in zero arguments and the result is a string of the current difficulty.
+It takes in zero arguments and the result is an int of the current difficulty.

 ### `getStatus`